cannikin/pragmatic-rails-deployment/manuscript/1-the-rails-app.md

 Watch out Wordpress!

 Play around to get a feel for how everything works.
-You can add a comment without being logged in, but to create a new blog post you'll need to click that "Login" link at the upper right.
+You can add a comment without being logged in, but to create a new blog post you'll need to click that **Login** link at the upper right.
 Email: _owner@blerg.com_ Password: _blerg_

 Once logged in you'll get a **New Post** button at the upper right.
 Click that, fill in the fields and you'll be Blerging in no time.
 (See what I did there?)

 [image]

 The blog supports Markdown[^markdown] which makes it easy to add some formatting to your posts.
-For simplicty of our demo app app you can attach a single image to your blog post using the **Add Image** file field.
+For simplicty you can attach a single image to your blog post using the **Add Image** file field.
 Currently the image is saved locally in carrierwave's[^carrierwave] default location of `public/uploads`.
-We'll be changing that soon.

 ## The code

-Let's take a look at some of the code.
+Let's take a look at some of the code. `config/routes.rb` is usually a good place to start poking around a new app:

+    Rails.application.routes.draw do
+      resources :posts do
+        resources :comments
+      end
+      resources :sessions, :only => [:new, :create, :destroy]

+      root :to => 'posts#index'
+    end
+    <<(code/routes.rb)

 # TODO